-Good results have been obtained thus far, based on limited data, by analyzing samples Xrayed on different machines using the Siemens-generated intensities for standards that are currently stored in the program (table 2).
-The analyses reported in table 2 were run in a previous version of the RockJock program (RockJock.xls rather than the current RkJock4.xls).
+Good results have been obtained thus far, based on limited data, by analyzing samples X-rayed on different machines using the Siemens-generated intensities for mineral standards that are currently stored in the program (table 2).
+The analyses reported in table 2 were run in a previous version of the RockJock program (RockJock.xls rather than the current RkJock5.xls).
 The best determinations were those that used standards that were X-rayed with the same instrument that performed the measurement (Siemens D500; columns labeled "1" in table 2), yielding a total bias of 29.7 for the three samples.
 Diffractometers labeled 2 and 3 gave total biases of 34.6, and 54.2, respectively, indicating that, although it would be best to develop individualized standards, acceptable analyses may be made with the standard set that is presently in the program.
 Diffractometer 3 used a different type of detector (possibly defective) than that employed for diffractometers 1 and 2.
-It may be necessary to use a slit system (i.e., one degree) that is similar to the experimental setup described in the first paragraph of this section.
+It may be necessary to use a slit system that is similar to the experimental setup described in the first paragraph of this section.

 If there are problems with background (for example, if the background from your instrument is different than the background for the stored standards), one can let the background be a part of the Solver solution by setting cell B16 in the Input sheet to 1.
-If your zincite pattern is subtly different from the stored pattern, artificial mixtures (e.g., 1.5 g each of kaolinite and quartz, plus 0.333 g ZnO) can be analyzed to test the zincite standard.
+If your zincite pattern is subtly different from the stored pattern, artificial mixtures (e.g., 0.5 g each of kaolinite and quartz, plus 0.111 g ZnO) can be analyzed to test the zincite standard.
 If the RockJock values are consistently different from 100 percent, then the ZnO correction factor can be adjusted in the Result sheet, cell O2.
-For example, if you always have a total around 93% (46.5 % quartz + 46.5 % kaolinite) rather than 100 percent, then cell F3 in the Result sheet can be set to 1.075 (100/93 = 1.075).
+For example, if you always have a total around 93% (46.5 % quartz + 46.5 % kaolinite) rather than 100 percent, then cell O2 in the Result sheet can be set to 1.075 (e.g., 100/93 = 1.075).
+A new zincite standard also can be entered into the program by pasting the two-theta justified zincite pattern into column L of the Full Pattern sheet, and by entering the integrated intensities for this pattern into cells D3 and F3 of the Standards sheet.
+These intensities can be determined using the Input sheet, as is described below.